phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 ## 1. Introduction

-Integrating Large Language Models (LLMs) with external tools and functions significantly enhances their capabilities, allowing them to interact with real-time data, execute actions, and interface with existing software systems.[1, 2, 3] Developers building applications, such as Python libraries with classes and modules containing functions, often need these functions to be callable by LLMs via APIs like OpenAI's Function Calling, Google's Gemini Tool/Function Calling, and Anthropic's Claude Tool Use.
+Integrating Large Language Models (LLMs) with external tools and functions significantly enhances their capabilities, allowing them to interact with real-time data, execute actions, and interface with existing software systems.
+Developers building applications, such as Python libraries with classes and modules containing functions, often need these functions to be callable by LLMs via APIs like OpenAI's Function Calling, Google's Gemini Tool/Function Calling, and Anthropic's Claude Tool Use.

 A primary challenge arises from the subtle differences in how each platform requires these functions or tools to be defined.
 Maintaining separate definitions for each API increases complexity and the potential for inconsistencies.
 This document proposes a unified base schema structure for defining Python functions, designed to capture the common requirements of OpenAI, Google Gemini, and Anthropic Claude APIs.
 It details the minimal adjustments needed to adapt this unified schema for each specific platform and addresses how to represent nested Python structures (modules/classes) within the required flat naming scheme.
 The goal is to provide clear, actionable documentation for developers seeking a maintainable and cross-compatible approach to LLM tool definition.